walkerkehoe/walkerkehoe/content/projects/methalox-engine-1.md

 +++
 ### Introduction

 In January of 2020 I began designing a liquid oxygen/methane rocket engine for a class at Stanford.
 The goal was to do a hot fire test demonstrating the engine's restart capabilities at the end of May.
 My team and I finalized the design and completed engineering drawings, but shortly after passing Critical Design Review (CDR) the project was cancelled due to a school-wide shutdown in response to COVID-19.
 See the [blog](https://walkerkehoe-6085c.netlify.com/blog/) for updates on how I've independently continued the project while quarantining.
-Keep reading below for a deep dive on the design.
+Keep reading below for a deep dive on the engine design.

 ### Project Goal